 Those persons or entities that are fiduciaries are in a position of trust with respect to the participants and beneficiaries in the plan.
 The fiduciary’s responsibilities include:

-- Acting solely in the interest of the participants and their beneficiaries and with the exclusive purpose of providing benefits to them;
+• Acting solely in the interest of plan participants and their beneficiaries and with the exclusive purpose of providing benefits to them;

 While there are other considerations in ensuring compliance for your plan, we hope you have found this summary helpful in your ongoing administration.
 Please don’t hesitate to call our Plan Administrator Line at 800.752.6313 or email us at [email protected] with any questions.